quelpa/quelpa/README.md

 ### News

+2016/03/25 - @zakame added an option to disable melpa checkout, see [Additional options](#additional-options)
 2015/10/04 - @vyp contributed a new `file` [fetcher](#file) which works with local files and directories
 2015/07/31 - A `:quelpa` handler for the popular `use-package` is now available at [quelpa-use-package](https://github.com/quelpa/quelpa-use-package).